 To address its shortcomings, WPA was developed as a new security standard for wireless protocols.
 It used TKIP or Temporal Key Integrity Protocol to ensure message integrity.
 This was different from WEP in a way, the former used CRC or Cyclic Redundancy Check.
 TKIP was believed to be much stronger than CRC.
 The use of it ensured that every data packet was sent with a unique encryption key.
 Key mixing increased the complexity of decoding the keys and thereby reducing instances of intrusions.
 However, like WEP, WPA too had a flaw.
 As such, WPA was advanced into WPA 2.

 WPA 2 is currently recognized as the most secure protocol.
-Single most important change visible between WPA and WPA2 is the mandatory use of AES (Advanced Encryption Standard) algorithms and the introduction of CCMP (Counter Cipher Mode with Block Chaining Message Authentication Code Protocol) as a replacement for TKIP.
+The single most important change visible between WPA and WPA2 is the mandatory use of AES (Advanced Encryption Standard) algorithms and the introduction of CCMP (Counter Cipher Mode with Block Chaining Message Authentication Code Protocol) as a replacement for TKIP.